iamslash/TIL/ruby/README.md

 # Total number of customers: 2

 ## Constants
 # usually starts with a uppercase letter
+# any variable whose name starts with a capital letter is a constant and you can only assign to it once.
 class Example
    VAR1 = 100
    VAR2 = 200